saybur/scuznet/README.md

 1. There must be only one initiator on the bus.
 2. The initiator on the bus must be at ID 7.
 3. Read parity is not used.
-Transmission parity is provided but may be disabled to slightly improve performance.
+Transmission parity is provided but may be disabled to improve performance.

 These should not be a significant problem for the target computer platform, which for the most part has similar limitations.

 # Device Configuration

-See [SETTINGS.html](SETTINGS.html) for a description of firmware configuration options.
+The supplied memory card should be FAT32 formatted (exFAT is not currently supported).
+On boot the firmware will look for `scuznet.ini` on the card to configure itself.
+See the example file in the repository for more information.

 When compiling, verify that -DHW_VXXX in the Makefile is replaced with the appropriate hardware revision.